isaacyakl/new-breed-shopify-theme/README.md

 -  Discontinued products should only display in collections and featured sections if they are in stock
 -  Discontinued products can still be purchased if they are in stock and the discontinued label should be hidden temporarily both on product cards and page
--  Hide ability to write reviews on Discontinued products
+-  Discontinued products should be found in search results

 -  Expand search bar by default on desktop and make search bar more prominent
 -  Update SKU when product options are changed